Here are my best tools and hacks for busy moms.

 They manage to get the dirt off of things where nothing else has worked.

-Dog butts.
+Dog paws and dog butts.
 Ewww.
 If you’ve ever had a small dog, I don’t need to explain this one.

 Sometimes I hate the behemoths these two are, most days I am just thankful.
 I can order online.
 They have everything I need.
 Most of the time it’s cheaper.
 And I can read a review before I buy.
 Returns are easy too.
 We also don’t have much to choose from where we live.

 Amazon has Prime membership.
 Faster and free shipping.
 I also have the benefits of their video services which is great for homeschooling.
-I use them to sell items I don’t want anymore, though not as much or as often as I used to.
+I also sell items I don’t want anymore, though not as much or as often as I used to.

 Walmart will ship to the house or you can pick up orders at the store.
 Some areas even do that with groceries.